arzamansoori/Countdown/readme.md

 ![COUNTDOWN](https://img.shields.io/badge/PROJECT-COUNTDOWN-%23D291BC)

-Stopwatch website is created with using HTML, CSS(styling yet to be done) and JavaScript.
+Countdown website is created with using HTML, CSS(styling yet to be done) and JavaScript.

 ## TABLE OF CONTENTS
 #